shakthinandana/Write_Right/README.md

 to Markdown converter
 - [jQuery] - duh

-And of course Write Right itself is open source with a [public repository](https://github.com/shakthinandana/Write_Right/) on GitHub.
+And of course Write Right itself is open source.

-## Installation

 ## Development